DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 Follow the [Download & Install](/docs/getting-started/install)
 instruction.
 It'll be quick.
 We will wait right here.

-Let's fire up DataSQRL by typing the following command into your terminal or shell:
+Let's fire up DataSQRL by executing the following command into your terminal or shell:
 ```bash
 datasqrl run dev &
 ```